dingusdev/dingusppc/zdocs/heathrow.md

 #### Feature control register

-Bit names in the table below were pulled from OpenFirmware v2.4.
+Bit names in the table below were pulled from Open Firmware v2.4.
 The field "Description" represents my personal attempt to describe the function of those bits based on publicly available Apple and Linux sources.